 This bonus offer is powerful on its own.
 Then, the video and bullets make a compelling case for why you could benefit from having both this Fuzed App bonus and Ontraport at the same time.

 This is a textbook example of how to make your bonus offer seamlessly match a JV partner’s launch product.
-If you plan on participating in joint venture launches in the future, I recommend you take a closer look at this bonus page here.
+If you plan on participating in joint venture launches in the future.

 3. Smart Marketer: Double LeadBoxes

 Like many LeadPages users, Ezra Firestone didn’t settle for using only a single LeadBox on his Smart Marketer course page.
 Instead, Ezra linked a pair of “get started” buttons to two unique LeadBoxes.

 What stands out here: Ezra is using these two very different LeadBoxes to give away two different courses on his “free course” page.